Needle Stick Icd 10

 Once you have determined all of the above, you can code the wound.
 The code for an unspecified wound will be Wound, unspecified.
 The code for a laceration will be Wound, laceration, and the code for an incision will be Wound, incision.
 The code for an abrasion will be Wound, abrasion.
 The code for a minor wound will be Wound, minor, and the code for a major wound will be Wound, major.

-See also Scarecrow Craft For Preschoolers
+See also Chris Craft Calypso 30

 What is ICD-10 code for PrEP?